 - Stay sane.
 Do whatever it takes to make the experience (including preparation) enjoyable, so you’ll want to do it again next year.
 My sanity ritual includes things that drive other family members insane – too bad.
 If you’re not helping me at the moment, get out of my way and definitely don’t judge me as I spend several days in sweatpants, playing my favorite Charles Aznavour album repeatedly and loudly, twirling my wooden spoon, as I cook and bake.

 - Simplify where possible.
-Figure out what you can make ahead of time, perhaps freezing desserts or soup.
+Figure out what you can make ahead of time.
+Can you freeze desserts or soup?
+If so, I say do it.
 Graciously accept offers of help or food contributions if they will really ease your preparations, and don’t be afraid to be specific about what you need.
 If you have guests who don’t cook but are anxious to help, have them bring wine, flowers, or matzo.
 At our recent seders, the meat eaters have outnumbered the vegetarians and we’ve served both chicken and vegetable broth with matzo balls.
-This year vegetarians will predominate.
-So as not to fuss with 2 types of soup, I’ll make a huge pot of easy, homemade vegetable stock and forgo the chicken soup.
+If vegetarians predominates maybe just do vegetable broth and forgo the chicken soup.